 - If the accident was the fault of another person

-- If you suffered an injury as a result of the accident
+- When an injury is sustained as a result of the accident

 Step 2: Personal Injuries Assessment Board

-Once established that you have a case, the first step in almost all personal injury cases (with the exception of medical negligence claims) is to submit an application to the Injuries Board for assessment of your case.
+Once established that you have a case .
+The first step to take in an accident claims process * is to submit an application to the Injuries Board for assessment of your case.

-Your solicitor can handle the application process from start to finish for you, and to do so will need to gather as much information as possible about the accident in order for the Injuries Board to assess the case.
+Your solicitor can handle the application process from start to finish for you .
+To do this they must gather as much information as possible about the accident .
+In turn this enables the Injuries Board to assess the case.

-Once your application has been assessed by the Injuries Board and provided that they agree that the accident was not your fault, they will be in contact with a suggested compensation amount to be paid to you by the person at fault.
-At this point, you and your solicitor will review the Injuries Board suggested compensation amount and you will ultimately decide if you want to accept it or not.
+Once your application has been assessed by the Injuries Board they will agree/disagree that the accident was not your fault .
+They will be in contact with a suggested means of settlement to you by the person at fault.
+Your solicitor will then review the Injuries Board suggestions for you .
+Together you will decide if you want to accept it or not.
 At this stage your case will go one of two ways:

 Possible Outcome 1

-Both you and the party at fault for the accident accept the Injuries Board suggested compensation amount and the Injuries Board will issue an order to pay to the person at fault.
-Your compensation will be paid to you.
+Both you and the party at fault for the accident accept the Injuries Board suggested settlement .
+The Injuries Board will issue further proceedings to the person at fault .
 Once this happens, your case will be settled and closed.

 Possible Outcome 2

-Either you or the party at fault does not accept the Injuries Board suggested compensation amount.
+Either you or the party at fault does not accept the Injuries Board suggestions .
 At this stage, legal proceedings will be issued and your case may progress to a court hearing.

-Before a court hearing, a settlement meeting may be held, at which with the help of your solicitor and barrister, a settlement may be reached between you and the person at fault.
+Before a court hearing, a settlement meeting may be held .
+Here your solicitor and barrister may reach a settlement between you and the person at fault.
 This means that you may never need to set foot in a courtroom.